-Just be aware that you can't use credit cards to pay for 3DS eShop games after May 23rd, 2022, and you won't be able to add funds via gift cards at all past August 29th, 2022 (although if you have your Nintendo Network ID linked to your Nintendo Account, the pooled funds will still be accessible on the closing stores until March 2023).
-So, now's the time to load up on gift cards while you can — and, if you fancy, get a nifty 10% off with our eShop gift card discount code.
+Just be aware that you can't use credit cards to pay for 3DS eShop games now, and you won't be able to add funds via gift cards at all past August 29th, 2022 (although if you have your Nintendo Network ID linked to your Nintendo Account, the pooled funds will still be accessible until the stores close).
+So, now's the time to link accounts and load up while you can — and, if you fancy, get a nifty 5% off with our eShop gift card discount code.
 Details below!

 Please note that some external links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale.
 Please read our FTC Disclosure for more information.

 Once you're loaded up on cash and ready to spend, check out our top 29 games that you should buy off the eShop before it's too late...

 You absolutely need to get BoxBoy and all of its sequels on 3DS, and you won't even have to shell out that much for these seminal puzzle-platformers: Each game in the trilogy (BoxBoy, BoxBoxBoy, and Bye-Bye BoxBoy) is under $5 / £5.